Inadmissibility: Transit Through Canada

-Even if only in transit through Canada, inadmissibility can still pose problems to travelers who have a charge on their record.
+Even if only in transit through Canada, criminal inadmissibility can still pose problems to travelers who are planning on visiting the country.

-In addition to being a common travel destination, many international flight itineraries include a connection in Canada.
+In addition to being a common travel destination, many international flights and cruises include a connection in Canada.
 Several Canadian cities located on or near the coast serve as gateways to popular destinations located in Europe, Asia, the United States, and throughout the world.

 In both situations, immigration officers must ensure that the traveler does not pose a security risk to Canada.
 Therefore, the standard rules of Canadian inadmissibility apply.
 Because of this, even if the final destination is not on Canadian soil, many trips have been cut short as a result of the traveler being found inadmissible to Canada.

 There are many Canadian coastal cities that are common docking locations for some of the most popular cruise liners in North America.
 With exciting landscapes and attractions throughout the country, most cruise travelers intend on departing from a cruise ship in order to explore these lively locations.
 Unfortunately, cruise liners and travel package companies neglect to inform travelers that being denied entry to Canada due to a criminal record is a common occurrence.
 If one of the following cities is on your itinerary, and you believe you are/may be inadmissible to Canada, consulting with a Canadian immigration lawyer can be beneficial: